poki/phaser-plugin/README.md

         key: 'poki',
         start: true, // must be true, in order to load
         data: {
-          // This must be the name of your loading scene
+          // This must be the key/name of your loading scene
-          loadingScene: 'LoadingScene',
+          loadingSceneKey: 'LoadingScene',

-          // This must be the name of your game (gameplay) scene
+          // This must be the key/name of your game (gameplay) scene
-          gameplayScene: 'PlayScene',
+          gameplaySceneKey: 'PlayScene',

           // This will always request a commercialBreak when gameplay starts,
           // set to false to disable this behaviour (recommended to have true,